XiaoshuaiGeng/TCP_Tic-Tac-Toe/Tic_Tac_Toe_Java/README.md

 - TicTacToe.java a simple wrapper class for main.

-- global.java this is a global interface that is implemented by any class to maintain some shared constants.
+- global.java this is a class that only has some global attributes.